Judge–advisor system: Future research directions

 JAS research is still a developing field with growth needed in a couple key areas.
 One area of interest is a deeper understanding about the motives of decision-makers in JAS situations beyond decision accuracy and autonomy.
 In the real world, decision-makers frequently have many motives beyond making the most accurate and informed decision, often due to social influences.
 Some additional motives that have already been cited include attempting to diffuse responsibility for a decision, minimizing the amount of effort on behalf of the decision-maker, and maintaining good rapport with the advisor(s).

 As mentioned previously, a less-explored subject matter that has surfaced in the JAS literature pertains to decisions regarding matters of taste.
 Due to the relative newness of this work, there is ample opportunity for further research.
 New questions raised by this research include the effect of normative influences on taste preferences and hot-cold empathy gaps (i.e. individuals' preference for a certain food in a "not hungry" versus "hungry" state).

+With the growing prevalence of machine learning systems, another emerging stream of JAS research focuses on unpacking contexts in which advice is provided by machine learning systems rather than human advisors, increasing the relevance of considering socio-technical factors in JAS scenarios.

 Finally, one major topic that has been cited as needing further study is extending the context of decision-making beyond what has already been observed to see how these contexts affect the JAS.
 This research area is related to concerns about the generalizability of many JAS studies to real-world decision-making situations; in other words, that the stimuli in controlled lab settings are impoverished compared to the stimuli individuals experience in their own lives.
 Thus, there has been a call for research that replicates previous findings in a more "rich" situational context.